tabularelf/GMLspeak/1.2.0/getting-started.md

 - Support for `global` variables (which includes a custom `global` struct to separate from native GM global)
 - `try/catch` (no `finally` at this time)

+GMLspeak will not support the following:
+- Defining Macros via code (Requires preprocessor implementation by end user.
+Exposing constants is however supported)
+- Defining Enums via code (Requires preprocessor implementation by end user.
+Exposing constants is however supported.
+(Enums will need to be exposed as a struct, soft limitation))
+- Static Variables

 ## Compiling your first GMLspeak program
 Anything not covered here in terms of use case, should be referred to [Catspeaks documentation](https://www.katsaii.com/catspeak-lang/3.2.0/hom-welcome.html) instead.